Signed in as:

 You will want to ask your insurance provider:

+In the U.S., licensed acupuncturists cannot bill directly to original Medicare A or B programs.
+Some original Medicare (type A or B) programs need for your acupuncture provider to have a MD, NP or PA to sign on with the treatment to become an "overseeing provider".
+Some do not accept it at all.
 If you have a Medicare Advantage (type C) program, then acupuncturists may not need an "overseeing provider" like a MD, DO, NP or PA.
-Although, this will vary from plan to plan and patients need to find out what their options are before considering acupuncture when insurance is a necessary option.
+Although, this will vary from plan to plan and patients will need to find out what their options are before considering acupuncture when insurance is a necessary option.

 Acupuncture inclusion to Medicare has parameters and is currently limited to chronic lower back pain (cLBP).
 The Centers for Medicare & Medicaid Services (CMS) will cover acupuncture for chronic low back pain under section 1862(a)(1)(A) of the Social Security Act.
 Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: